Yuhala/Yuhala.github.io/_pages/about.md

 Before joining UniNE, I earned a Computer Engineering diploma from the National Advanced School of Engineering (2018), Yaounde, Cameroon.

-I am an electronics hobbyist and a great fan of Arduinos, Raspberry Pis, and all the interesting projects that come with these.
+In my free time I am an electronics hobbyist who loves tinkering with Raspberry Pis and Arduinos to build interesting automation projects.